NASA launches new study to investigate ‘unidentified aerial phenomena’ - NewsBreak

 TAMPA, Fla. ( WFLA ) — NASA will soon be joining the investigation into unidentified aerial phenomena, more commonly referred to as UFOs.

 The agency announced a new independent study on Thursday to examine “observations of events in the sky that cannot be identified as aircraft or known natural phenomena.”
-According to a release from NASA , the study will focus on the science of UAPs – identifying and collecting data to better understand UAPs.SpaceX launches Falcon 9 rocket from Cape Canaveral
+According to a release from NASA , the study will focus on the science of UAPs – identifying and collecting data to better understand UAPs.Congress dives into UFOs, but no signs of extraterrestrials

 UFOs have attracted wide interest from enthusiasts who believe they could be linked to aliens or another world, but NASA said “there is no evidence UAPs are extra-terrestrial in origin” and the “limited number of observations” make it hard to draw any “scientific conclusions.”